Chinese cross-border market overview

 Developing the entire value chain of e-commerce will be a supportive undertaking, including the establishment of overseas warehousing facilities covering major countries and markets as well as logistics networks.

 Automated retail with self-checking

 Since Amazon launched the concept of automated convenience store Amazon Go, Chinese e-commerce and retail giants have laid out new retail store innovation projects: Walmart launched self-service grocery stands; EasyHome opened automated convenience store EAT BOX, etc. Unmanned retail stores are favored by various e-commerce platforms due to the advantages of lower operating costs and lower cost of traffic.

-If you want to sell your products or services on Chinese cross-border e-commerce, the first step you need to do is to make your brand well-known by Chinese.
+If you want to sell your products or services on Chinese cross-border e-commerce, the first step you need to do is to make your brand well-known by the Chinese.
 GMA can help with this.
-We are a professional and expert in Chinese digital marketing.
-Having more than 8 years experiences with many foreign companies, we are one of the leading marketing agencies in China.
+We are a professional and experts in Chinese digital marketing.
+Having more than 8 years of experience with many foreign companies, we are one of the leading marketing agencies in China.